 What did Saadi mean by: To be over much facetious is the accomplishment of courtiers and blemish of the wise. - Saadi Poet · Iran Copy

-+ Wherever the tree of beneficence takes root, it sends forth branches beyond the sky!
-Feraz Zeid, January 10, 2024January 10, 2024, Saadi, Roots, Sky, 0 - Saadi Poet · Iran
++ That sorrow which is the harbinger of joy is preferable to the joy which is followed by sorrow.
+Feraz Zeid, January 10, 2024January 10, 2024, Saadi, Joy, Sorrow, 0 - Saadi Poet · Iran

-+ Take care what you say before a wall, as you cannot tell who may be behind it.
-Feraz Zeid, January 10, 2024January 10, 2024, Saadi, Care, Listening, Wall, 0 - Saadi Poet · Iran
++ The whelp of a wolf must prove a wolf at last, notwithstanding he may be brought up by a man.
+Feraz Zeid, January 10, 2024January 10, 2024, Saadi, 0 - Saadi Poet · Iran

 The constancy of the wise is only the art of keeping disquietude to one’s self.
 Explain - François de La Rochefoucauld Writer · France